Rpp2210-FEC-Zephyr/FEC-Retail-Store/README.md

 2. If not installed already:
     - install npm version 18.1.0
     - install git
-4. Created a local .env file labeling MY_API_TOKEN="XXXXXXXXXXXXXX", where "XXXXXXXXXXXXXX" would be a password token(generated off github)
+4. Created a local .env file labeling MY_API_TOKEN="XXXXXXXXXXXXXX"
+  - "XXXXXXXXXXXXXX" would be a password token(generated off github)
-5. On 2 seperate terminals, navigate to the file:
+6. On 2 seperate terminals, navigate to the file:
     - npm run server
     - npm run build
 7. Open your browser and go to http://localhost:3000 to view the app.